isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 <sup>1</sup> Short-term visitors refer to business or general travellers who are not Singapore Citizens, Singapore Permanent Residents or Singapore Long-Term Pass Holders.

 Singapore Citizens, Singapore Permanent Residents and Singapore Long-Term Pass Holders travelling to Singapore are not required to apply for an ATP.
-However, Long-Term Pass holders will continue to require prior approval from the relevant Singapore Government agencies before entering Singapore.
+However, Long-Term Pass holders (including those who have been granted In-Principle Approval for Long-Term Pass)    will continue to require prior approval from the relevant Singapore Government agencies before entering Singapore.